atom/whitespace/README.md

 # Whitespace package

-Remove trailing whitespace automatically when you save.
+Strips trailing whitespace and adds a trailing newline when an editor is saved.